-OTI was established in November 2017 to serve as a centralized process improvement consultancy for HHS.
-OTI's overarching goal is to identify and implement actionable, tangible improvements in the daily operations of HHS staff, which in turn improves service delivery outcomes and enhances the health and safety of Texans.
+OTI includes five teams: Transformation, Strategic Engagement, Innovation, Strategic Operations, and Process Improvement.
+OTI's overarching goal is to identify and implement actionable, tangible improvements in the daily operations of HHS employees, improving service delivery outcomes, and enhancing Texans' health and safety.

-OTI’s divisions work in close collaboration with all areas of HHSC and DSHS to identify, develop, and implement improvement initiatives across the HHS system.
-Working with HHS divisions, departments and programs, including administrative support services, OTI provides expertise in the following areas:
+OTI’s divisions collaborate with all areas of the Health and Human Services Commission (HHSC) and the Department of State Health Services (DSHS) to identify, develop and implement improvement initiatives across HHS.
+OTI provides expertise in the following areas:

 - Identifying, implementing and supporting process and system improvements.

 - Facilitating coordination across HHS agencies and divisions.

 - Promoting a culture of continuous improvement through training, consultative services and technical support to build process improvement expertise throughout the HHS system.